eduardoluis11/game-jam-brackeys-sept-2024/README.md

 ### Disclaimer: Use of LLM AIs

-We used ChatGPT, and Bing's AI in the creation of some of the assets for this project.
+We used ChatGPT, Github's Copilot, and Bing's AI in the creation of some of the assets for this project.

 ### References